bsmith89/StrainFacts-manuscript/doc/submission.md

 represented, and marker colors reflect the metagenotype entropy of that species in the relevant focal sample, a proxy for the potential strain diversity represented.
 Axes are on a "symmetric" log scale, with linear placement of values below 10^-2^.
-A version of this panel colored by metagenotype horizontal coverage is in Supplementary [@Fig:scg-supp].
 **(B)** A non-metric multidimensional scaling ordination of 68 SCGs and inferred genotypes for one species, _S. thermophilus_, with notably high strain diversity in one of the two focal samples.
 Circles represent SCGs, are colored by their